 To be honest, the IRS doesn’t always know at a glance if you are using retirement funds to invest.
 To use IRA or 401(k) funds to invest with Kraken, you generally need to set up an LLC, which is owned by your plan.
 The exchange account is opened in the name of the LLC.
 The problem with that is the IRS doesn’t immediately know that the LLC is owned by a tax advantaged plan.
 If ever questioned, you simply need to show this to the IRS and that will be it.

-On the other hand, if you utilize the IRA Financial/Gemini partnership, and invest in cryptos with them, you do not need to set up an LLC.
-Your Gemini account can be opened in the name of your retirement plan.
+On the other hand, if you use a partner exchange, and invest in cryptos with them, you do not need to set up an LLC.
+Your account can be opened in the name of your retirement plan.
 The IRS immediately knows that there are no tax responsibilities for that exchange account.
-It’s one of the best reasons to use IRA Financial to invest in cryptos, such as Bitcoin, with Gemini.
+It’s one of the best reasons to use IRA Financial to invest in cryptos, such as Bitcoin, on an exchange.

 Should you be worried about the IRS attack on cryptos?
 The jury’s still out for personal investors.
 However, if you are using retirement funds to transact, there is nothing you need to fear from this John Doe summons.
 So long as your plan remains within the rules and the cryptos stay inside your IRA or 401(k), there are no tax responsibilities for you.
 It’s one of the many reasons to consider using retirement funds to invest!